gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 I climbed to the roof to watch my neighbors and their housekeepers walk down to the Lame Gate market.
-Melons and courgettes, sacks of barley and little bags of almonds, a new edge on a pair of scissors or some thread to embroider a wedding shawl...
-I could borrow from Thomas his eyes and ears and send him out for the day to join them, but he would resent me for it.
+Melons and courgettes, sacks of barley and little bags of almonds, a new edge on a pair of scissors or some thread to embroider a wedding shawl…  I could borrow from Thomas his eyes and ears and send him out for the day to join them, but he would resent me for it.
 I could only see through his eyes when he had them closed, and hear through his ears only when he stopped them up to make himself deaf.
 He would hate to sit such in the market just so I